 From plain reading of the above provisions of law it is also clear that retrenchment means termination of service of a workman by the employer for any reason whatever, save and accept termination of service as punishment inflicted by way of disciplinary action.
-In other words, termination of service of a workman does not come within the ambit of retrenchment for determination of a workman dispute, if the employer can establish that the service was terminated as a punishment by way of disciplinary action taken as per provisions of law and not otherwise.
+In other words, termination of service of a workman does not come within the ambit of retrenchment for determination of an industrial dispute, if the employer can establish that the service was

+NINTH INDUSTRIAL TRIBUNAL DURGAPUR GOVT.
+OF WEST BENGAL terminated as a punishment by way of disciplinary action taken as per provisions of law and not otherwise.
 In all other cases, termination of service amounts to retrenchment.